Harlequin Sweetlips – Plectorhinchus chaetodonoides

 Harlequin sweetlips can be found throughout the Indian and Pacific Ocean regions from Mauritius to Samoa.
 They keep themselves fairly close to the reef and are rarely found much deeper than 30 metres, but can sometimes be found in shallow lagoons and brackish estuaries.
 When they want to spawn, they do so offshore in large numbers.
 They are broadcast spawners, meaning they release eggs and sperm into the water to mix and drift on the current.

-Both male and female fish look very similar and it is very difficult to tell them apart from each other in water.
-Adults can grow up to around 70cm and can weight up to 7kg.
-After hatching the larvae grow very slowly, putting the species at risk of over fishing.
+Both male and female fish look very similar and it is very difficult to tell them apart from each other in the water.
+Adults can grow up to around 70cm and can weigh up to 7kg.
+After hatching the larvae grow very slowly, putting the species at risk of overfishing.
 Experts believe that it can take up 14 years to double the size of the population so care needs to be taken when fishing it, either for food or for the aquarium trade.

 The two different life stages of the Harlequin Sweetlips lead quite different lives.
 As mentioned earlier, the juvenile fish mimics a poisonous nudibranch or flatworm.
-It swims in a dance like pattern and is stunning to watch and film.
+It swims in a dance-like pattern and is stunning to watch and film.
 They swim face down, moving their fins in opposing circular movements.
-They are usually stay close to the reef, in amongst the branches of the coral to avoid predators.
-During this stage they eat small shrimps and larvae that come close to them.
+They usually stay close to the reef, in amongst the branches of the coral to avoid predators.
+During this stage, they eat small shrimps and larvae that come close to them.

 Adults are fairly inactive during the day as they are nocturnal hunters, eating small crustaceans, molluscs, worms and small fish.
 Rather than sleeping in a crevice or on the sand they sleep swimming.
 They can be found hanging out under outcrops, near overhanging rocks and inside caves and grottos.
 They can often be seen in small groups of just Harlequins or in larger groups that can include other species of sweetlips.